*This title is now out of print*

-The importance of water for all life on our planet is the point of departure for the work of pioneering American eco-artist, Basia Irland (b.
+The importance of water for all life on our planet is the point of departure for the work of eminent American eco-artist, Basia Irland (b.
 1946).
 In her pioneering inter-disciplinary practice she focuses on rivers and watersheds, water scarcity, climate change, ecological restoration and waterborne diseases.
 Her poetic, socially-engaged work endeavours to reconnect people with their local waterways in order to foster care, appreciation and responsibility.

 The objects the artist creates are often reliquaries of actions.
 They contain the memories of participatory projects dedicated to the mutual interconnectedness of people and all phenomena within the cosmos.
 Many works bear witness to a nomadic worldview with a deep understanding of different cultures.